LucySaluki/static_dynamic_tests/testing_task_1.md

       return card2

- def cards_total(cards):
+ def cards_total(cards):                  # no self
    total                                  # should have total = 0, indenting wrong - one more space
    for card in cards:                     # indenting wrong one more space
-     total += card.value                  # indenting wrong but relatively to for looks right (as with rest) return "You have a total of" + total # should convert total to a string - str(total) this will print every time a card is added, could move to be in line with for
+     total += card.value                  # indenting wrong but relatively to for looks right (as with rest) return "You have a total of" + total # should convert total to a string - str(total) this will print every time a card is added, should move to be in line with for

 ```